Miska-Mynttinen/assignment-3-792295/reports/Assignment-3-Report.md

 ### 3. Stream Processing Considerations: Time, Windows, Out-of-Order Data, and Watermarks

 - (i): Types of time to consider with stream data sources for the analytics are event time, ingestion time and processing time.
 Event time is the time when the event actually occurred and is usually embedded in the data record itself.
 Ingestion time is the time taken when the data is ingested into the stream processing system.
 Processing time is the time when the event is processed by the stream processor.
 If the data sources have no timestamps associated with records, a solution could be to attach a timestamp at the point of ingestion into the stream processing system.
-If the data sources have no timestamps associated with records, we could use the arrival time of the data record at the stream processor as a proxy for event time.

-- (ii): Types of windows should developed for the analytics should be tumbling windows and sliding windows.
-Tumbling windows are fixed-size, non-overlapping and gap-less windows that “tumble” forward in time.
-They are suitable for analytics where we want to provide updates at regular intervals and each update should only consider the latest batch of data.
-Sliding windows are also fixed-size but they slide forward in time by a certain slide interval, which can be less than the window size, hence they can overlap.
-They are suitable for analytics where we want to provide smoother and more timely updates, and each update should consider all the data in the window.
+- (ii): Types of windows should be tumbling windows and sliding windows.
+Tumbling windows are better for regular intervals of data, so if the data is consistently arriving to be processed tumbling windows are better.
+Sliding windows are better when the data is inconsistently arriving to be processed, so if the data is irregular they should be used.
+No window would just mean handling the data rigidly when it arrives which does not give a lot to analyze in terms of amount of data.

-- (iii): Out-of-order data/records could be caused by the mycoresimbdp input-stream Kafk producer problems, tenants consumer problems, network delays, buffering or sensor issues.
-For example, in our running example of air quality monitoring, if the sensor data is being transmitted over a network, then network congestion or failures could cause some data records to arrive late at the stream processor, resulting in out-of-order data.
+- (iii): Out-of-order data/records could be caused by the mycoresimbdp input-stream Kafka producer problems, tenants consumer problems, network delays, buffering or sensor issues.
+For example, if the sensor data is being transmitted over a network, then network congestion or failures could cause some data records to arrive late at the stream processor, resulting in out-of-order data.

-- (iv): Watermarks are needed for the system to function, because without them creating a window for the stream processor is difficult and inaccurate.
+- (iv): Watermarks are probably needed for the system to function, because without them creating a window for the stream processor is difficult and inaccurate.
 They allow for the handling of out-of-order and delayed data.

 ### 4. Collect logging metrics